charuwts/bible-studies/books/1_peter/1_peter_a.md

   * Peter's use of Pilgrims seems to be in referrence to the heavenly home sort of pilgrims mentioned in Hebrews, as there wouldn't be much reason to appeal to being pilgrims of a earthly land as a reason to obstain from fleshly lust - 2:11
 * __2 What it includes__
 * __3 How it fits__

-## Interpretation

-### Salvation Of Their Souls

-* They rejoice with joy inexpressible and full of glory.
-  * Ths joy comes from the expectant coming of the Lord
-  * They will receive the expected end, their salvation
-    * This salvation is the sufferings of Christ and glories to follow
-    * The good news of this salvation is something that was preached by the Holy spirt and is something they ought to rest their hope in.

 ## Application